gmberton/image-matching-models/docs/model_details.md

 ## Model Details
 > [!IMPORTANT]
 > Check the `LICENSE` of each model/original code base before use in your application.
 Some are heavily restricted.

+Most models can run on both CPU and GPU.
+If a runtime shows ❌, that model cannot run on that device.
+MPS (Apple Silicon) is not tested.

 <table>
   <thead>